gla23/dynamic-labels/readme.md

-## Dynamic Labels Display extension
+## Dynamic Labels

-This provides the same functionality as the built-in "Labels" Display, except it gets the parameters (icon, colour, name) from data in the related M2O or M2M table, rather than looking up hard coded values based on the string/integer value of a column.
+This Directus extension provides the same functionality as the built-in "Labels" Display, except it gets the parameters (icon, colour, name) from data in a related M2O or M2M item, rather than looking up hard coded values based on the string/integer value of a column.

 ### How the built-in "Lables" display works